Continental Aero 111 Review – It > creates < watts. A foretaste of GP6000 tyre technology

 Conti AERO 111 – CdA considerations

 Drag is a systemic issue for performance cyclists.
-Simply getting a more aero tyre might improve drag in one area but lower it elsewhere so consider your whole setup where possible.
+Getting a more aero tyre might improve drag in one area but lower it elsewhere, so consider your whole setup where possible.
 That is difficult for regular cyclists to achieve.
 To a degree, you have to trust what the manufacturers say, so look carefully at their claims.

 Here are Conti’s claims: Aero 111

 Firstly, Conti claims that 48 vortex generators on the tyre make the airflow stickier to the wheel rim.
-Other things equal, that’s more aero.
+Other things are equal; that’s more aero.
 It has the effect as shown in the second of these diagrams:

-Note: Conti’s images show a tyre that sits slightly wider than the outer rim width of the wheel.
+Note: Conti’s images show a tyre slightly wider than the wheel’s outer rim width.

-I have a 19mm inner rim wheel whereas the tyre was designed for the 20mm inner rim of the DT Swiss HADRON2.
-The inner rim width is a key factor determining actual tyre width when inflated.
+I have a 19mm inner rim wheel, whereas the tyre was designed for the 20mm inner rim of the DT Swiss HADRON2.
+The inner rim width is a key factor determining inflated tyre width.
 The 19mm inner rim diameter on my wheels probably made the tyre sit much narrower than I expected, ending up slightly narrower than my 27mm outer rim width (I think the outer rim is 30mm on HADRON2).

-Strangely the 26mm Aero 111 measures 24.6mm when inflated on Hunt82 Aerodynamicist wheels.
-So if the wider 29mm AERO tyre came out at less than 28mm it might have been a better choice.
+Strangely, the 26mm Aero 111 measures 24.6mm when inflated on Hunt82 Aerodynamicist wheels.
+Similarly the 29mm tyres come out at 27.4mm on the same wheels, so probably a better choice for this wheelset.

 From Conti’s perspective, tests show that at 45 km/h and yaw angles greater than 13 degrees, the AERO111 tyre produces 0-10 watts of propulsive power.
 Yep, it ADDS power.
 At 30 km/h, up to 3 watts of propulsive power are produced.
 That’s quite a bit less but still significant.